 All members of staff will be permitted to use positive handling where they believe it to be appropriate, as long as all necessary precautions are taken.
-The power to positively handle pupils also applies to any individual whom the headteacher and for the purpose of this policy such volunteers will be regarded to be staff.
+The power to positively handle pupils also applies to any individual whom the headteacher/ head of academy and for the purpose of this policy such volunteers will be regarded to be staff, as long as they have received the necessary training.